MicrosoftDocs/playfab-docs/playfab-docs/features/multiplayer/networking/enable-party.md

 For more on the PlayFab Game Manager, see the [Game Manager quickstart](../../../gamemanager/quickstart.md).

+>[!NOTE]
+>You must [launch your title on Game Manager](.../../pricing/title-launches.md) before shipping your title to avoid Dev Mode limits.
+Failing to do so can cause your title to not function as more players engage in your game.

 ## Enable PlayFab Party in Game Manager

 1. Log into PlayFab and open the game title for which you want to enable PlayFab Party.